Fontanesia phillyreoides fortunei

 Common Name: Xue Liu

-Fontanesia phillyreoides fortunei is a Deciduous Shrub up to 3.00 metres tall.
+Fontanesia phillyreoides fortunei is a deciduous shrub that can grow up to 3.00 metres tall.

 It has miscellaneous uses.

 Near gullies, by streams, or in woods; 0-800 m.
 Anhui, Hebei, Henan, Hubei, Jiangsu, Shaanxi, Shandong, Zhejiang[

 ], it succeeds in any reasonably well-drained soil in sun or semi-shade[

 This plant is recognised as a distinct species by some authorities, it then has the name F. fortunei Carr.[

 The Chinese make fences around their compounds with interlaced branches of this plant.
 These branches take root and form a very graceful hedge[